-It wasn’t just about taste, it wasn’t about presentation, and it certainly wasn’t all about fine ingredients.
-For Bourdain, food was always a gateway into other cultures, histories and experiences.
-Food was a conversation starter, a means to connect with other people, and a classroom.
+It wasn’t just about taste or presentation.
+And it certainly wasn’t all about fine ingredients.
+For Bourdain, food was a gateway into other cultures, histories and experiences.
+Food was a conversation-starter, a means to connect with other people, and a classroom.

 Food was always a story about a people’s past, present and future.
 It was political, social and economical.
-Bourdain would always look at the personal and collected history reflected in a dish or a culture’s cuisine.
+Bourdain always looked at the personal and collected history reflected in a dish or a culture’s cuisine.

 Whether it told a story of repression, a prolonged state of poverty or a deep cultural appreciation of a community before individual needs, food told story.
 And for Bourdain, getting to the heart of that story was the ultimate goal.

-Bourdain also often spoke of his own privilege and that of most westerners compared to many of the places his travels would take him.
-Witnessing hunger, poverty and even war, Bourdain often spoke of the necessity to treat local cultures with respect and humbleness, to partake when invited, but never assume, intrude or glorify.
-He was not afraid to question his own impact on places he would visit and the people he met along the way.
+He also often spoke of his own privilege, and that of most westerners, compared to many of the places his travels took him.
+Witnessing hunger, poverty and war, Bourdain spoke of the necessity to treat local cultures with respect and humbleness, to partake when invited, but never assume, intrude or glorify.
+He wasn’t afraid to question his own impact on places he visited, and on the people he met.

-As the #MeToo movement spread like wildfire throughout the world and gut-wrenching stories of abuse and assault surfaced, Bourdain became one of the strongest and loudest male voices speaking up in support of the countless women who had previously suffered in silence.
+As the #MeToo movement spread, and gut-wrenching stories of abuse and assault emerged, Bourdain became one of the strongest and loudest male voices in support of the women who previously suffered in silence.

-As news surfaced of fellow celebrity chef Mario Batali’s long-time sexual harassment and assault, Bourdain cut ties with him immediately and minced no words in calling out the abusers.
+As accusations surfaced against fellow celebrity chef Mario Batali, Bourdain immediately cut ties, and minced no words in calling out abusers.

 Actress and girlfriend Asia Argento was one of Harvey Weinstein’s many victims.
-When Argento came forward with her story, Bourdain stood steadfast by her, encouraging her and many other victims, showing unrelenting support.
+When she came forward with her story, Bourdain stood steadfast by her, encouraging her and many other victims, showing unrelenting support.

-Bourdain relished the opportunity to immerse himself in other cultures, or at least peak behind the door of otherness.
-He always urged readers and viewers to go out unafraid into the world, to meet and learn about different cultures, because at the end of the day, we are all the same.
+Bourdain relished the opportunity to immerse himself in other cultures, or at least peek behind the door of otherness.
+He always urged readers and viewers to go out, unafraid, into the world, to meet and learn about different cultures.
+That’s because, at the end of the day, we are all the same.

 We all want to enjoy a good meal, drink and good conversation.
-We don’t have to be afraid of each other.
-We can choose not to be afraid of each other.
+There’s no need to be afraid of each other.
+We can choose not to be afraid.